buckzg/buckzg.github.io/README.md

 # buckzg.github.io
-CODE Revised by HBS7, based on NIGHT King and Karo218 Jailbreak Loaders
+CODE Revised by HBS7, based on NIGHT-King and Karo218's Jailbreak Loader.